 2. chat waterfall

 The so-called chat waterfall helps to get the attention of your virtual audience right from the start.
-With this method, all participants are asked to answer a question by sending short messages in the chat.
+With this method, all participants are asked to answer a question with short messages in the chat.
 Each participant only sends their answer when the moderator prompts them to do so.
 For introductory rounds, for example, the question about previous experience with the respective topic is suitable.

 Depending on the composition of the group, a humorous introduction can also be useful.
 Possible questions are as follows: What object are you looking at when you look up from your PC?
 How awake (on a scale of 1 to 10) are you at the moment?